brianbuie/cssCarousel/README.md

 /* next item - width: 1100% */
 ```

-Every new rule in this block adds +1 to inside both "nth-of-type" pseudo-selectors and then -100% on the margin-left
+Every new rule in this block adds +1 to inside both "nth-of-type" pseudo-class selectors and then -100% on the margin-left
 ```css
 .cssCarousel > input:nth-of-type(1):checked ~ .cssCarousel__viewport > ul{ margin-left: 0; }
 .cssCarousel > input:nth-of-type(2):checked ~ .cssCarousel__viewport > ul{ margin-left: -100%; }